 Our Very Own Petite Spa

 Having to leave a property for spa services rather defeats the purpose of de-stressing, wouldn’t you agree.
-That’s why we maintain a dedicated spa treatment room right here at the hotel.
-Spa therapist Jeanne Marie Vielleux is trained and certified in a variety of therapeutic modalities, including deep tissue massage, sports massage, Swedish massage, reflexology, lymphatic, and Shiatsu.
+That’s why we maintain a dedicated massage treatment room right here at the hotel.
+Spa therapist Jeanne Marie Vielleux, BA, LMT, is trained and certified in a variety of therapeutic modalities, including deep tissue massage, sports massage, Swedish massage, reflexology, lymphatic, and Shiatsu.
 You’ll consult with Jeanne to customize a massage that best suits your needs.